Lucknow Junction–Chandigarh Express

 The Lucknow Junction–Chandigarh Express is an Express train belonging to North Eastern Railway zone that runs between Lucknow Junction and Chandigarh Junction in India.
 It is currently being operated with 15011/15012 train numbers on a daily basis.

 Service

-The 15011/Lucknow Jn.–Chandigarh Express has an average speed of 44 km/hr and covers 702 km in 15h 50m.
+The 15011/Lucknow Jn.–Chandigarh Express has an average speed of 44 km/h and covers 702 km in 15h 50m.
 The 15012/Chandigarh–Lucknow Jn.
-Express has an average speed of 44 km/hr and covers 702 km in 15h 50m.
+Express has an average speed of 44 km/h and covers 702 km in 15h 50m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
-The train consists of 12 coaches:
+The train has standard LHB rakes with a maximum speed of 110 km/h.
+The train consists of 16 coaches: